legrandlegrand/pg_stat_sql_plans/README.md

 # pg_stat_sql_plans
-This is a postgresql extension based on pg_stat_statements, auto_explain, pg_store_plans making it close to Oracle v$sql or v$sql_plan views
+pg_stat_sql_plans is a PostgreSQL extension created from pg_stat_statements to add a planid making it close to Oracle v$sql or v$sql_plan views.

 Alpha version, DO NOT USE IN PRODUCTION